Updated: 6/24/2022 | Sustainable Travel Tips!

 #1 Ditch Single-Use Plastics

-That means our great great great great great great grandchildren will be suffering from the effects of plastic waste.
+That means our great great great great great great grandchildren will be experiencing the effects of plastic waste.

-I put together a little sustainable travel kit that you should have too.
-It includes four commonly used items that are typically made with single-use plastics: a cup, straw, bag and utensils.
+I put together a little sustainable travel kit that I think would be useful for you too.
+It includes commonly used items that are typically made with single-use plastics: a silicone bowl/plate, cup, straw, tote bag, and utensils.

 Here’s what’s in our sustainable travel kit: